-Breakups don’t come with manuals.
-Different people handle breakups in different ways, some with indifference, some with constant breakdowns and ice-cream tubs.
+Different people handle a breakup in different ways – some with indifference, some with constant breakdowns and ice-cream tubs.
 The primary reason why it’s hard to deal with a breakup is that it throws you off balance and makes it harder for you to move on with your life.
 But the main speed breaker in the entire process is that there are various things no one tells you about the process, and you have to find out the hard way how to get over a breakup.

 1. It’s alright to grieve

-It’s common sense that you’ll grieve after that heart-breaking separation.
-But what no one tells you is that it’s okay to grieve.
 Not only is it okay, but it’s normal.
-Yes, even when people are telling you to get over it and move on, it is still okay to grieve.
-Grief is the first stage of getting over things.
-It gives you a fresh perspective on things and lets you begin again.
+Yes, even when people are telling you to get over the breakup and move on, it is still okay to grieve.

 2. It is okay to not feel normal

-3. Thinking about a future with your ex
+3. You keep thinking about a future with your ex

 4. Art will make things better for you